RolandStuder/blog/source/posts/2023-supercharged-table-component.html.md

 ---
 title: 'Supercharged table component built with ViewComponent'
-date: '2023-07-29'
+date: '2023-08-02'
 tags: [view-components, phlex, ruby, rails]
-draft: true
-chat-gpt: none
+chat_gpt: revision
 ---

-When searching for examples for table components built with the view component gems, I was surprised to come up empty.
-Some asking around showed me examples that worked like this:
+When searching for examples of table components built with the ViewComponent gems, I was surprised to find none.
+After some inquiries, I came across examples that worked like this:

 ```erb
 <%= render Table.new do |table| %>